JosiahCraw/Vector-Accelerator-Hardware/README.md

 	# Note: this will clone this temple repository
     # Copy your .vhd and .xdc files into the appropriate folders

+user@device:~$ cd enel373-template/
+    # Navigate into the project directory to preform the rest of the commands

 user@device:~$ git add .
 	# This stages the files you just added for commit